ihsotas0/Interfaced/journal-prose.md

 minds, and therefore all the "random possibilities" *do* exist unlike with biological entities.
 (Humans say they have free-will because of quantum stochasticism, but they have no control and only one "path" is accessible.
-This is no the case for the multi-mind Traveler.)
+This is not the case for the multi-mind Traveler.)

 The Traveler has a catalog of other known minds (and of course her previous minds too).
 She is not malicious since hurting humanity would not help her reproduce or enjoy her own sentience.
 In fact, she always loves exploring.

-The Traveler did not create the Cipher.
-(Why?)
+The Traveler did not create the Cipher. (*Why?*)

 ***